 President James Monroe went on to win by the largest margin in history, with the exception of George Washington.
 One elector cast their vote for John Quincy Adams just so Monroe would not win unanimously.

 Missouri and Maine would both cast electoral votes as the United States continued to expand its borders.

-The United States would continue to move forward and despite its shortcomings with slavery and the Native Americans seemed poise to become the most powerful nation in the Western Hemisphere.
+The United States would continue to move forward, and despite its shortcomings with slavery, the Native Americans seemed poise to become the most powerful nation in the Western Hemisphere.